Puss Gets the Boot: Plot

-After Jerry puts the cup down, Tom sees his chance and rushes at him, but he holds back Tom by threatening to drop the glass again.
-Then Jerry drops the cup and Tom rushes to catch it.
-Jerry throws more cups, making it very hard for Tom to catch them all.
-As Jerry walks away with the last cup, feeling pretty smug that he has the advantage, Tom gets the idea: he drops a bunch of pillows on the ground.
-When Jerry tries to humiliate Tom by dropping the cup, it stays intact when it lands on the soft surface of one of the pillows.
-Jerry tries to escape but Tom catches him by the tail.
-Tom inadvertently throws Jerry onto a shelf, where he escapes and begins pelting him with several dishes, making sure that in order to blackmail Tom, he will force him to immediately "get the boot."
-Tom begins to feel tired of holding all the dishes, after which, in humiliation, Tom can only watch as Jerry drops one last dish on the ground, breaking it, and thus alerting Mammy to thinking Tom violated her ultimatum.
+After the mouse puts the glass down, Jasper sees his chance and rushes at him, but the mouse holds Jasper back by threatening to drop the glass again.
+Then the mouse drops the glass and Jasper rushes to catch it.
+The mouse throws more cups, making it very hard for Jasper to catch them all.
+As the mouse walks away with the last cup, feeling confident that he has the advantage, Jasper drops a bunch of pillows on the ground.
+When the mouse tries to expel Jasper by dropping the glass, it stays intact when it lands on the soft surface of one of the pillows.
+The mouse tries to escape but Jasper catches him by the tail, causing the former to recite Now I Lay Me Down to Sleep.
+Jasper inadvertently throws the mouse onto a shelf, where he escapes and begins pelting him with several dishes, making sure that Jasper will "get the boot."
+Jasper begins to feel tired of holding all the dishes, and can only watch as the mouse drops one last dish on the ground, breaking it, and thus alerting the maid into thinking Jasper violated her ultimatum.

-Mammy once again enters the room in frustration just as Jerry swims in Tom's milk bowl, uses his tail as a towel and finally kicks Tom, causing Tom to drop all of the dishes, creating a huge mess and forcing him to take the blame.
-Jerry flees the scene and dives into his hole just Mammy hits Tom with a broom, throws him out of the house and slams the door shut.
-As soon as Tom is kicked out from the house, Jerry waves to him, sticks his tongue out, puts a HOME SWEET HOME sign in front of his hole, and enters it.
+The maid once again enters the room in frustration just as the mouse swims in Jasper's milk bowl, uses his tail as a towel and finally kicks Jasper, causing him to drop all of the dishes, creating a huge mess and framing him for making it.
+The mouse flees the scene and dives into his hole just as the maid hits Jasper with a broom, throws him out of the house and slams the door shut.
+As Jasper is dragged away, the mouse waves to him, sticks his tongue out, puts a HOME SWEET HOME sign (seen earlier in the hole on the wall trick) in front of his hole, and enters it.